the triumphant return of martine rose to london fashion week men's | read | i-D

 There are few designers who could've pulled off pulling everyone out of central London and up north to Seven Sisters during a tube strike to watch a show in a market.
-But then few returns have been so highly anticipated on London's menswear scene.
-So creatively needed for a city in flux too.
+But then few returns have been so highly anticipated on London's menswear scene, or so creatively needed for a city in flux.

-So to Seven Sisters' Indoor Market.
-For an hour before the show started, to the sounds of Latin music and with the market stalls offering up South American delicacies to show-goers, anticipation was rising in the crowded maze-like corridors.
+For an hour before Martine Rose's show started, anticipation was rising in the crowded maze-like corridors.
+Market stalls offered up South American delicacies to show-goers, soundtracked by Latin music.

-Martine is known for her subversive plays on subculture and archival exploration, the starting point was a very Phil Oakley-esque riff on synthpop style and the way it played with gender codes and the politics of the 80s.
+Martine is known for her subversive plays on subculture and archival exploration.
+This season's starting point was a very Phil Oakley-esque riff on synthpop style and the way it played with gender codes and the politics of the 80s.
 The hair was a very obvious nod to Human League frontman's early look, draping long over one eye.
-But it was also there in ties and satin shirts and slinking, sexy soundtrack by Acyde that felt like it had been plucked from an obscure 80s corner.
+But it was also there in ties, satin shirts, and a slinking, sexy soundtrack by Acyde that felt like it had been plucked from an obscure 80s corner.

-The new wave suiting (Martine Rose monogrammed and crested ties were a stand-out) was layered up against more casual visions provided by sportswear.
-Work and pleasure, a kind of complete vision of masculinity but warped and a little odd and slightly delicate.
+The new wave suiting (Martine Rose monograms and crested ties were stand-outs) was layered up against more casual visions of sportswear.
+It was about work and pleasure — a kind of complete vision of masculinity but warped, a little odd, and slightly delicate.

-The show notes made references to the male archetypes Martine was inspired by, bankers, office workers, and bus drivers specifically.
-But in the exploded and exaggerated proportion, especially of the suiting, which was nipped and tucked and folded, it felt more about getting reimagining them -- especially in the clash between the power dressing androgynous boys and the rough-and-ready splendour of the Seven Sisters market.
+The show notes made references to the male archetypes Martine was inspired by: bankers, office workers, and bus drivers specifically.
+But in the exploded and exaggerated proportion — especially of the suiting, which was nipped and tucked and folded — it felt more about reimagining them.
+Especially in the clash between the power dressing androgynous boys and the rough-and-ready splendor of the Seven Sisters market.

-There is too, a political power to that clash, to re-placing those stereotypes in incongruous locations; but it was hardly a show of political protest or revolt, though how do you reference the 80s without referencing its politics, and drawing an oblique line between then and now?
-The show though was more than mere reference, pastiche, or archive, there was an invigorating and singular power at its heart of the kind that only Martine can provide.
+There is too, a political power to that clash, to replacing those stereotypes in incongruous locations.
+But it was hardly a show of political protest or revolt (though how do you reference the 80s without referencing its politics, and drawing an oblique line between then and now?).
+The show was more than mere reference, pastiche, or archive — there was an invigorating and singular power at its heart of the kind that only Martine can provide.

 Text Felix Petty